SmarterServices/boom-loggly/readme.md

 ###constructor params:

-because micro error post to loggly when an error happens you need to include loggly object for your account.
+because boom-loggly post to loggly when an error happens you need to include loggly object for your account.

 ###Method:
 addError()